A Jedi's Fight - A Star Wars Fan Fiction Story

 "Useless discussion," Han said surly, "You didn't see your brother, I did.
 No breathing, no heart beat, cold as ice and a skin color as a dead body laying in a snowstorm on Hoth."

 Leia heaved a sigh.
-She knew her husband's objections against her Force use.
+She knew her husband's objections against Force use.

 "Han, leave it until later.
 I'm sure Luke can reassure us all.
 I want us to concentrate on our three fugitives.
 I've told you, Luke, that Liane had a Force vision while Wedge and I were visiting her in Mon Mothma's residence.
 We've heard her talking to Trevor.
-Later I talked to her alone, urging her to stay on Na'ctaMagh'Ba.
-She told me that she felt she had to go to Palomintar Four and seek out Trevor.
-Because I couldn't reach you, Luke, I've asked Wedge to look out for the Astræa."
+Later I talked to her in her quarters, urging her to stay on Na'ctaMagh'Ba.
+She told me that she felt she had to go to Palomintar Four.
+Because I couldn't reach you, Luke, I've asked Wedge to look out for the Astræga."
 Leia summarized her part of the story.

 "So far, my men and I haven't found any trace or spot your ship, Luke," Wedge said.